MC-Security/TechsCodeDoc/docs/Hydra/installation.md

 ## Regular Install

+Install ProtocolLib(https://www.spigotmc.org/resources/protocollib.1997/) by downloading it and dropping it in your plugins directory.
 Drop your `Hydra.jar` into your plugins directory and restart your server.

 To use Hydra you will need to be OP or have the '*' permission.